wprimett/LSL_Neuromore/README.md

 This is an adaptation of LSL_Neuromore from (ViacheslavBobrov) [https://github.com/ViacheslavBobrov/LSL_Neuromore] adapted to work alongside OpenSignals.
-Currently, this has only been tested with BITalino

 # LSL for Neuromore Studio (OpenSignals Fork)